What does “hikouki” mean in Japanese?

 - te – て : a conjunctive particle used after a verb, adjective, or auxiliary verb to make its te form.
 In the example, this is used after “yure” to make its te form, “yure te”.
 Verbs need to be changed to their te forms to be connected with “iru”.

 This is another typical usage of “hikouki”.
-When we want to say “airplane” in Japanese, this noun is the best choice.
+In this example, it works together with the case particle, “ga”, to become the subject in the sentence.
+When we want to say “airplane” in Japanese, anyway, this noun is always a very good option.

 Summary